QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 	- directed graph can be topologically ordered iff no cycle
 	- acyclic: no cycle
 - planar: can be drawn on the plane w/o any edge crossin
-	- every planer graph is 4-colorable
+	- every planar graph is 4-colorable

 ### **Tree**
 - an undirected graph if there is exactly one simple path between every vertex